 Through Discovery RE

 As Christianity is the predominant religion in the school's pupil population and in the community surrounding the school, Christianity is the main faith studied each year with a minimum of 50% of the RE curriculum devoted to it.
-However, all children will experience at least four other major world faiths across their school career, as well as encountering non-religious beliefs too.
+However, all children will experience at least four other major worldviews across their school career, as well as encountering non-religious beliefs too.

-The children at Colerne Church of England Primary School enjoy learning about other religions and why people choose, or choose not to follow a religion.
+The children at Colerne Church of England Primary School enjoy learning about other religions and worldviews and why people choose, or choose not to hold religious or non-religious beliefs.
 Through their R.E. learning, the children are able to make links between their own lives and those of others in their community and in the wider world.
-Through R.E. our children are developing an understanding of other people’s cultures and ways of life and worship, which they are then able to communicate to the wider community.
+Through R.E. our children are developing an understanding of other people’s cultures and ways of life and worship, and their own which they are then able to communicate to the wider community.